Skrzetuski/WebEEG-backend/README.md

+## SSL Certificates
+These certificates are self-signed and intended **only for local development**.
+Do not use them in production.

 # 🧠 Noesis — Backend Systemu do Analizy EEG

 Serwerowa część aplikacji do analizy fal mózgowych EEG, zbudowana jako API wspierające logikę biznesową, autoryzację i komunikację z bazą danych.